lhwdev/railx/README.md

 When placing tracks, 'Middle Track' is placed sparsely along the curve.
 If this block is loaded into chunk and 'primary' track block is not loaded, this block will render the curve instead of you.
-You can control the gap how sparsely these 'Middle Track' is placed, but each middle track copies curve information from track block so it takes more space.
+You can control the gap how sparsely these 'Middle Track' is placed, but each middle track copies curve information from track block so it takes more space in world file.

 ### `splitGraph`